Ukraine forces kill up to five rebels, Russia starts drill near border

 At another checkpoint set up by the Ukrainian military, a soldier said they were there to instil law and order.

-Moscow and the West have put the onus on each other to ensure the accord is implemented on the ground.
-U.S. President Barack Obama said earlier he was poised to impose new sanctions on Russia if it did not act fast to end the armed stand-off.
+East and West have put the onus on each other to ensure the accord is implemented on the ground.
+U.S. President Barack Obama said earlier he was poised to impose new sanctions on Moscow if it did not act fast to end the armed stand-off.

 Putin said sanctions were "dishonourable" and destroyed the global economy but that so far the damage had not been critical.

-Russia's Defence Minister Sergei Shoigu said Moscow had begun military drills near the border with Ukraine, where it has deployed tens of thousands of troops, in response to "Ukraine's military machine" and NATO exercises in eastern Europe.
+Russia's Defence Minister said it had begun military drills near the border with Ukraine, where it has deployed tens of thousands of troops, in response to "Ukraine's military machine" and NATO exercises in eastern Europe.

-"Apart from that, the air force will conduct flights to train for manoeuvres along the state borders," Shoigu said.
-Two local residents in areas near the Ukrainian border told Reuters they had spotted formations of attack helicopters in the air.

-Moscow also flexed its economic muscles in its worst stand-off with the West since the Cold War, with the government suggesting foreign firms which pull out of the country may not be able to get back in.
-A source at Gazprom said the gas exporter had slapped an additional $11.4 billion bill on Kiev.
+Moscow also flexed its economic muscles in its worst stand-off with the West since the Cold War, with the government suggesting foreign firms which pull out of the country may not be able to get back in, and a source at Gazprom saying the gas exporter had slapped an additional $11.4 billion bill on Kiev.

-Washington accuses Moscow of fomenting unrest in the east, where heavily armed separatists have occupied buildings since April 6.
-Russia denies it is responsible for unrest and counters that Europe and the United States are supporting what it considers an illegitimate government in Kiev.
+Washington accuses Moscow of fomenting unrest in the east.
+Russia denies this and counters that Europe and the United States are supporting an illegitimate government in Kiev.

 U.S. TROOPS ARRIVE IN POLAND